Barbara Sukowa: Life and career

 In 2004, Sukowa was a member of the jury at the 26th Moscow International Film Festival.
 In 2012, she was on the jury for the 62nd Berlin International Film Festival.

 In 2009, Sukowa played the role of Hildegard of Bingen in 2009 drama film Vision directed by Margarethe von Trotta, receiving another Bavarian Film Award for Best Actress.
-In 2012, Sukowa starred as German-Jewish philosopher and political theorist Hannah Arendt in the German-Luxembourgian-French biographical film Hannah Arendt directed by Margarethe von Trotta.
+In 2012, Sukowa starred as German-Jewish philosopher and political theorist Hannah Arendt in the German-Luxembourgish-French biographical film Hannah Arendt directed by Margarethe von Trotta.
 The film and her performance received positive reviews from critics.
 Sukowa received another Bavarian Film Award for Best Actress and German Film Award for Best Performance by an Actress in a Leading Role, and well as European Film Award for Best Actress nomination.
-In 2016, she appeared on Maria Schrader' drama film Stefan Zweig: Farewell to Europe, and later had supporting roles in Atomic Blonde (2017), Gloria Bell (2018) and Native Son (2019).
+In 2016, she appeared on Maria Schrader' drama film Stefan Zweig: Farewell to Europe, and later had supporting roles in Atomic Blonde (2017), Gloria Bell (2018), and Native Son (2019).

 From 2015 to 2018, Sukowa starred as Katarina Jones in the American television series 12 Monkeys.
 She continued appearing on American television guest-starring on Hunters starring Al Pacino, and had a recurring role on the Apple TV+ series Servant.
 In 2022, she was cast in the thriller The Swarm based on the Frank Schätzing best-seller.

-In 2019, Sukowa starred in French romance drama film Two of Us, for which she received Lumières Award for Best Actress and César Award for Best Actress nomination.
+In 2019, Sukowa starred in French romance drama film Two of Us, for which she received Lumière Award for Best Actress and César Award for Best Actress nomination.

 In 2022, Sukowa starred opposite Ben Kingsley in the biographical film Dalíland about Salvador Dalí, playing Gala Dalí.
 It premiered at the 2022 Toronto International Film Festival.

 Personal life

-She is married to the artist and director Robert Longo, with whom she has performed as a singer.
+She was married to the artist and director Robert Longo, with whom she has performed as a singer.
 She has three sons, one from her earlier marriage to Hans-Michael Rehberg, one from her relationship with Daniel Olbrychski, and one with Longo.
+She and Longo separated in 2018.